ramonli/SpringMVC-Test-Context/README.txt

-A research project on springmvc, spring textcontext and JPA.
+A research project on springmvc, spring text-context and JPA.